Open-J-Proxy/ojp-framework-integration/spring-boot/shopservice/README.md

 - checkout: process orders and order items; need standard performance for transactional operations

 To accommodate these requirements, the application defines two separate DataSource configurations — one per domain:
-  - `CatalogDataSourceConfig.java` for catalog domain
+  - `CatalogDataSourceConfig.java` for catalog domain and use named OJP datasource connection pool
-  - `CheckoutDataSourceConfig.java` for checkout domain
+  - `CheckoutDataSourceConfig.java` for checkout domain and use default OJP datasource connection pool

-Each configuration class defines its own OJP named datasource connection pool.

 ---